 We haven’t tried it, but we think goat cheese or ricotta would both taste great with this recipe!

-More Crowd-Pleasing Easy Appetizers
+More Crowd-Pleasing Appetizers and Snacks

 Become the hostess with the mostess with even more delicious appetizers like these:

-- A sweet snack, this Whipped Goat Cheese with Strawberries will have all your guests raving!
+- Whipped Goat Cheese with Strawberries

-- 1 cup chopped walnuts
+- 1 cup Kalamata olives

-- 1/4 cup olive oil
+- 3 Tablespoons extra virgin olive oil